i2097i/sample_app/README.md

 ```

 Also, create a new file public/index.html as there is no default root route for production
 set by the 'rails new' command.
 It will work on your local system but not on heroku.
+Creating the index.html
+file is just so it will quickly deploy successfully.
+Once a controller is made I am going to remove it.

 Once all of this is done, init a git repository and commmit